2023 Hotel Construction & Refurbishments at Disney World

 Guests may see or hear construction work during day time hours.
 During this time, hotel patrons are welcome to swim in the Ol’ Man Island pool at Disney’s Port Orleans Resort – Riverside.
 (That’s about a 10-15 minute walk from Port Orleans French Quarter.)

-Saratoga Springs Resort & Spa – From early January 2023 through late-March 2023, High Rock Spring Pool and On the Rocks Pool Bar will be closed while the pool undergoes refurbishment.
+Saratoga Springs Resort & Spa – Through late-March 2023, High Rock Spring Pool and On the Rocks Pool Bar will be closed while the pool undergoes refurbishment.
 The Grandstand Pool, The Paddock Pool, and Congress Park Pool will remain open.

 Otherwise, the multi-year enhancement project is now finished, and Saratoga Springs Resort & Spa is looking great!
 Every single room new and has a number of functional and aesthetic improvements.
 We’ve stayed in these overhauled accommodations at SSR, and share the experience in our Photos & Video: New Rooms at Saratoga Springs Resort post.